Guide to Finding Lesson Plans

 Peace Corps WorldWise Schools Lesson Plans

 Based on lessons used by teachers in the Peace Corps, provides nearly 300 standards-based lesson plans.
 Different concepts and subjects are illustrated using examples from regions and cultures.
 Searchable by grade level and subject area.

 The Smithsonian Institution has many resources for educators, including hundreds of lesson plans in all subject areas and grades from preK-12.
-Lesson plans are searchable by subject and grade level and each lesson plan includes all of the materials needed (photographs, handouts, suggested strategies, reproductions, activities, standards information, and additional online resources).
+Search for “lesson plans” in the website search box to find lesson plans in resources and collections.
+Each lesson plan includes all of the materials needed (photographs, handouts, suggested strategies, reproductions, activities, standards information, and additional online resources).
 Lesson plans are created around an inquiry-based learning model and make extensive use of primary sources and museum artifacts.

 United States Department of Agriculture Teacher Center

 This website, produced by the nation’s experts in the field of agriculture, this site includes nearly 200 lesson plans for grades K-12 on all aspects of agriculture and agricultural history.
 Most lessons focus on facets of the American agricultural system, however there are several lessons on agriculture around the world.
 Lesson plans include science experiments, Web Quests, introductions to careers in agriculture, and agriculture as an aspect of the global economy.